-Preparation for Supplemental Certification
+Preparation for Supplemental Certification.
 The ESL program includes the four courses that are required for English as a Second Language Certification.
 In addition to completing the required coursework, candidates must pass the appropriate tests for supplemental certification in Texas.

 Students may apply part of the required 12 hours of ESL coursework to the Master of Bilingual Education or M.Ed. program pending acceptance into the program.
-In accordance with Simmons School policy and procedures, only six credit hours may be transferred into the M.B.E. or M.Ed. program.
-Thus, students wishing to transfer ESL coursework into the M.B.E. program or into the M.Ed. program should consider making application prior to taking more than six credit hours or two courses.
-Applications to the M.B.E. or M.Ed. program made after completion of nine or more credit hours (three or more courses) of any supplemental certification program will not be able to apply their additional credit hours to the M.B.E. or M.Ed. program.
+In accordance with Simmons School policy and procedures, up to 14 credit hours of internal Department of Teaching And Learning credits may be transferred into the M.B.E. or M.Ed. program.
+Only six hours of external credit can be transferred in from other learning institutions.

+Admission Requirements.
 Applicants must supply the following:

 - 1. A baccalaureate degree from an accredited institution in the United States or proof of equivalent training at a foreign university. - 2.
 An official sealed transcript of academic work in higher education that reflects adequate subject preparation, including an academic major or teaching field and a 3.000 overall GPA.
 Transcripts from countries outside the U.S. must be accompanied by an official evaluation of the transcript by an SMU-recognized evaluation agency.
 No copies will be accepted.
-Applicants not meeting the 3.000 GPA requirement must request an exemption in writing and provide proof of other

-- qualifications, such as long-term experience or expertise in a related specialized field, as a justification for admission. - 3.
+Applicants not meeting the 3.000 GPA requirement must request an exemption in writing and provide proof of other qualifications, such as long-term experience or expertise in a related specialized field, as a justification for admission. - 3.
 For applicants from countries where the predominant language is not English, official scores (earned within the previous five years) on the TOEFL English language proficiency test administered by the Educational Testing Service or the IELTS English competency test.
 The minimum TOEFL score for admission is 550 on a pencil-and-paper test or 83 on the Internet-based test.
 The IELTS minimum score is 6.5.
 The M.Ed. program is a part-time program and as such does not qualify as a suitable educational experience for an international student on a student visa.
 As evidence of financial support, foreign students must provide a Certification of Finance Form/Letter of Financial Backing.
 (This applies to students who are not awarded a scholarship.)
 This should represent that sufficient money will be available to the applicant to cover all expenses while at the University.
 This letter may be signed by a parent or sponsor but must be certified by a bank.
-The document must be notarized and on file before the process for visas and passport can proceed. - 4.
-A completed application and a \$75 nonrefundable application fee payable to SMU: Department of Teaching and Learning. - 5.
-Three recommendation forms from individuals who can attest to the applicant's academic abilities, teaching abilities and personal qualities.
+The document must be notarized and on file before the process for visas and passport can proceed.

+- 4. A completed application and a \$75 nonrefundable application fee payable to SMU: Department of Teaching and Learning. - Three recommendation forms from individuals who can attest to the applicant's academic abilities, teaching abilities and personal qualities.
 One recommendation should be from a principal or immediate supervisor. - 6.
 A 500- to 750-word written essay on how the student's career goals would be enhanced by realizing the goals of the Department of Teaching and Learning as stated on at www.smu.edu/TeacherEdConceptualFramework.
 At least three of the four goals must be addressed in the essay.
 This statement of purpose will be used to evaluate the student's competence in English and ability to think critically.

+Certification Requirements.
 Candidates must complete the following courses and must also pass the ESL Certification exam.

-Supplemental Certification in English as a Second Language Credit Hours
+Supplemental Certification in English as a Second Language e Credit Hours

 EDU 6312 Applied Linguistics 3

 EDU 6315 Diverse Learners 3

-EDU 6320 Language Teaching Research, Theory, and I Practice 3
+EDU 6320 Language Teaching Research, Theory, and Practice 3

 EDU 6390 Classroom Instruction and Assessment for

 Language Learners 3

 Total 12

-Gifted Education Preparation for Supplemental Certification
+Gifted Education